 The Sender's Handle is a four-octet field.
-It is filled in by the
+It MUST filled in by the

 sender of the Echo Request and returned unchanged by the Echo

-Reply sender.
-The sender of the Echo Request MAY use a pseudo-
+Reply sender (if needed).
+The sender of the Echo Request SHOULD use a pseudo-

 random number generator to set the value of the Sender's Handle